OctoD/godot-gameplay-systems/docs/ability-system.md

 Then, open the group `Cooldown` and set it to a value you like (use `3.0`, just for testing sake).

+> Important: cooldown will not be taken in consideration if the proper tags are not set.

 It's time to test it.

 #### Activating your first ability